timbeaudet/knowledge_base/software/visual_studio_code.md

 - Middle-Mouse Button will close the tab without pressing the [x].
 - CTRL+ALT+UP and CTRL+ALT+DOWN arrows will allow multi cursor creation.

+## Extra Control for Extensions

+### markdownlint

+- Disable linting in current file by pressing F1 and typing "toggle"  (in full you want to `markdownlint.toggleLinting` which effects only present file.)

 ## Solutions to some issues.

 - Issue: Too many files for filewatcher.